defold/defold.github.io/_posts/2021-04-21-Releasing-games-on-Yandex.md

 ### Showing Rewarded Ads
-Rewarded videos are video ads used to give the player a reward or in-game currency for watching an ad.
+Rewarded ads are video ads used to give the player a reward or in-game currency for watching an ad.
 As opposed to the limitations on frequency of interstitial ads you can show rewarded ads as often as you want.

 You show a Rewarded Ad like this: